Tuesday, April 29, 2008

 And then, nearly daily, I turn to those who know and love me and exclaim, all bewilderment - "WHY can't I sleep at night??!!
 WHY?" --- Indeed.

-this unleashed inner blogstress energy is proving rather difficult to harness.
+On one hand, this blog calms me because it has unclogged my creative artery - through writing, photography, cooking, reading, networking, learning - and has become an outlet for a bolus of previously stuck gunk.
+On the other hand - this unleashed inner blogstress energy is proving rather difficult to harness.
 Long-favored, but forever under-utilized, WORDS pouring forth from the netherfolds of my dormant brain - causing exponential increase in already ridiculous usage of post-it notes - notes stuffed everywhere containing words, phrases, recipes, ideas, concepts, food inspirations, food memories - waking up in the middle of the night to scrawl JACK DANIELS on a note - then reading it in the morning and having absolutely no freakin' idea how it may have related to a concept for the blog.
 JACK DANIELS?

 Eeking poor Tony through all of the minutiae right along with me, which frankly, would make most people - lately - want to peel sticky-price-tags off of Christmas gifts all year long, rather than hang with me.
 I mean, comparing a food picture that is ostensibly, one centimeter different from the next picture - while it may be riveting for me - I suppose for Tony, it's akin to "Hey!
 Let's grab the Neti Pot for some nasal irrigation!" - ya know?
 But he nods and somehow tolerates all the newfound...creative brewery slash manic sleeplessness.